jwworth/til/html/date-input-tag.md

 <input type="date">
 ```

-This tag is more semantic for date input than text, and provides a side benefit: modern browsers and user agents will automatically display a calendar selector on the page.
+This tag is more semantic for date input than text, and provides a side benefit: Google Chrome will automatically display a calendar selector on the page.